datacentricdesign/iob22/code-practice/02-vending-machine/step3.md

 ---

-In the first code practice, we used the `+`, an arithmetic operator that can be used the same way as the mathematic symbol.
+In the first assignment, we used the `+`, an arithmetic operator that can be used the same way as the mathematic symbol.
 However, we debugged our programme, realising that we can also 'add' two String (i.e. text, a sequence of characters) together, the so-called concatenation.
 Thus, operators can behave differently depending on the type of variables.

 In this step, we will explore other types of operators such as comparison, logical and assignment to extend the capabilities of the vending machine algorithm.